mint

 Storage Tips

-Fresh mint is best stored in the refrigerator.
-To keep it fresh, trim the stems and place the bunch in a glass or jar of water, like cut flowers.
-Cover the leaves loosely with a plastic bag.
-Change the water every 1-2 days.
-Alternatively, you can wrap the mint leaves in a slightly damp paper towel and store them in a plastic bag in the crisper drawer.
-Dried mint should be kept in an airtight container in a cool, dark, and dry place.
+Fresh mint is best stored in the refrigerator to maintain its flavor and prevent wilting.
+You can wrap the mint loosely in a damp paper towel and place it in a plastic bag or container.
+Alternatively, you can place the stems in a glass of water, like cut flowers, and cover the leaves loosely with a plastic bag.
+Change the water every couple of days.
+Dried mint should be stored in an airtight container in a cool, dark, and dry place.

 Background Squiggy